Shirakumo/lichat-protocol/README.md

 1. The target user is removed from the "quiet list" of the channel.
 1. The update is sent back to the user.

+A new update called `quieted` is introduced.
+It is a `channel-update`.
+When the server receives a `quieted` update, it must react as follows:

+1. The update's `target` field is filled with a list of usernames on the channel's quiet list.
+1. The update is sent back to the user.

 #### 7.10 IP (shirakumo-ip)
 Purpose: exposes IP address information and allows management of IPs.